epicnessinha/Petland/README.md

 <br>
 Users are able to consult and filter data (all search inputs are debounced), submit adoption requests through a form, validated (error check) and edit the name and email in their profiles.
 <br>
 Pagination was implemented in the Homepage for displayed elements coming from the API.
+A few Cypress tests were implemented as well.
 The project was also deployed in [Netfly](https://petlandshelter.netlify.app/)